Ryan Malcolm: After Idol

 His debut single, "Something More" was released on radio the day after his win and to the public on September 30.
 It went four times platinum on the first day of its release and stayed at #1 on the Canadian Singles Chart for 13 consecutive weeks.

 On December 9, 2003, Malcolm's debut album Home was released.
 It debuted and peaked at #4 on the Canadian Albums Chart, and was certified platinum, selling 170,000 copies and earning a Juno nomination for Best Pop Album.

 Later that month, Malcolm participated in World Idol and shared the stage with Elton John and Victoria Beckham.
 Alongside fellow idol friend Kelly Clarkson, he placed sixth.
 He followed this with a tour of Eastern Canada with various guests, including Jacynthe, Gary Beals, and Audrey de Montigny.
 He returned to Europe two more times that year to perform with Annie Lennox at Royal Albert Hall in London as well as to perform in Prague.

 He represented Canada at the National Children's Peace Concert in the Czech Republic.
 He sang the national anthem at the 2004 Grey Cup.

 He made his acting debut in the Ross Petty pantomime "Snow White and the Group of Seven" at the Elgin Theatre in Toronto with fellow finalists Gary Beals and Billy Klippert, as well as season two finalist Elena Juatco.
 Ryan also spent some time traveling in Africa and South America, where many of LLF's songs were inspired.
 In 2006 and 2007 he was a two-time host of Toronto's sketch comedy show Sunday Night Live.

-As of 2013, he ran a restaurant along with his girlfriend, Rebecca in El Castillo, Costa Rica called Tres Cabras (3 Goats).
+Malcolm and his girlfriend briefly ran a restaurant in El Castillo, Costa Rica.

-After a successful run with Tres Cabras, Ryan and, his now wife, Rebecca closed the restaurant and have since moved back to Kingston, Ontario.

-In 2016, Ryan attained his realtor license and has settled for a while in a small village called Bayfield ontario.
-He successfully listed his first house for sale.
-Ryan and Rebecca have become the innkeepers at the Ashwood Inn.

-As of 2018, Ryan has been performing intimate concerts and private events with guitarist Justin Evans.